-- 3.5 Many of the potential conflicts between wind energy developments and wild bird populations can be avoided by informed site selection.
-The following precautions and future needs should be applied to wind farm development: - i.
-Adverse impacts on wildlife must be avoided by full evaluation of suitable alternatives, appropriate siting and design (see annex section on mitigation). - ii.
-Renewable energy developments must not have an adverse effect on designated or qualifying international (eg. Natura 2000 SPAs & SACs, or 'Ramsar sites' 10) and national sites, Important Bird Areas 11 (IBAs), Emerald Network 12, or other areas with large concentrations of birds, such as migratory flight paths, or species identified as being of conservation concern. - iii.
-There should be precautionary avoidance of areas as defined in 2. above 13, unless and until research indicates that such development is compatible with the favourable conservation status of habitats and species in these areas. - iv.
-Placement of wind farms in suitable industrial areas, harbour complexes and on agricultural land should also be considered in addition to more traditional upland and coastal sites. - v.
-Strategic Environmental Assessment (SEA) should inform strategic site selection of wind farms. - vi.
-Offshore, there is a limited extent of shallow water areas to accommodate the burge oning wind energy industry, especially in the light of nature conservation sensitivities, within and outwith protected areas.
+Many of the potential conflicts between wind energy developments and wild bird populations can be avoided by informed site selection.
+The following precautions and future needs should be applied to wind farm development:

+- Adverse impacts on wildlife must be avoided by full evaluation of suitable alternatives, appropriate siting and design (see Annex 1, section on mitigation). - There is a strong consensus that location is critically important to avoid deleterious impacts of wind farms on birds.
+There should be precautionary avoidance of locating wind farms in statutorily designated or qualifying international (eg Natura 2000 SPAs & SACs, 'Ramsar sites', Emerald Network and Important Bird Areas (IBAs)) or national sites for nature conservation8, or other areas with large concentrations of birds, such as migration crossing points, or species identified as being of conservation concern.
+The favourable conservation status of habitats and species in these areas is a central tenet to their designation, requiring demonstration of compatibility with this aim by any proposed development.
+The weight of evidence to date indicates that locations with high bird use, especially by protected species, are not suitable for wind farm development. - Placement of wind farms in suitable industrial areas, harbour complexes and on agricultural land should be considered in addition to more traditional upland and coastal sites. - Strategic Environmental Assessment (SEA) should inform strategic site selection of wind farms. - Offshore, there is a limited extent of shallow water areas to accommodate the burgeoning wind energy industry, especially in the light of nature conservation sensitivities, within and outwith protected areas.
 Moving turbines further offshore in some areas needs to be considered.